 Dry cough is very annoying, but taking Robitussin one may get rid of it within a couple of days.
 The drug contains two active ingredients.
 The first one is Dextromethorphan, which helps to suppress the urge to cough.
 The second one is called Guaifenesin.

-Tenofovir disoproxil fumarate in the treatment of HBV in adults
+Tenofovir Disoproxil Fumarate in the treatment of HBV in adults

 The main advantages of Tenofovir disoproxil fumarate in the treatment of HBV: safety, efficiency, side effects, and precautions.